 - Who should I contact if I have any questions?

-The International Students’ Childcare Fees Remission Scheme provides discretionary financial help to enable International and EU students, with preschool age children in an approved childcare facility, to pursue a course of study.
+The International Students’ Childcare Fund provides discretionary financial help to enable EU and International students, with preschool-age children in an approved childcare facility, to pursue a course of study.
 Applications to the fund are considered in the light of each applicant’s financial circumstances and the extent of childcare required.

-Registered full and part-time International and EU students pursuing a course of study leading to a formal qualification, e.g. Master’s or PhD, can apply.
+Registered full and part-time EU and International students pursuing a course of study leading to a formal qualification, e.g. Master’s or PhD, can apply.
 Postgraduate students whose registration status is 'Limbo: Thesis' are not eligible for the scheme.

 You should have a child or children attending the University Nursery or other registered or approved childcare facility.

-For more detailed information, see the Guidance Notes for Childcare Remission Scheme
+For more detailed information, see the Guidance Notes for the International Students' Childcare Fund

 Remission will normally only be granted for childcare sessions during University term time and 10 weeks of the summer vacation and will not exceed half of the actual cost of the childcare provision taken each term.
 Any entitlement to free nursery education for children aged 3 or 4 years old will be taken into account when an application is made to the fund and the amount of remission awarded for these children will be less.
 Remission will be considered for one child only in the first instance.
 Additional children may be considered later in the academic year depending on the availability of funds.
 The child with the highest childcare costs will be considered initially.

 You should complete the Hardship Fund Application Form and Childcare Information Form (one per child).
 If you have a partner you should also complete the Partner Information Form Only submit your application once your child has started at Nursery or has a commencement date.
 Once you have completed your application you will need to return it to the Student Funding team along with photocopies or scanned copies of the supporting documentation detailed within the form.* Any receipts or invoices associated with the application must be dated and on headed paper.